How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 Once your app becomes popular and you have a high number of loyal daily active users, you can potentially attract brand sponsors.

-In this app monetization strategy, app developers partner with businesses looking to promote products or services through app content.
+In this app monetization strategy, mobile app developers partner with businesses looking to promote products or services through app content.

 This type of app monetization can help app providers earn additional revenue without resorting to traditional advertising platforms like banner ads.